Robust, Observable, and Evolvable Agentic Systems Engineering: A Principled Framework Validated via the Fairy GUI Agent: Case Study: Fairy Mobile GUI Agent

-\textbf{Planner ($\mathcal{A}_{RP}$)} is also responsible for reviewing the results of user interaction and deciding whether to revise or continue the current plan, in addition to the two stages introduced in the Action Loop:
+\textbf{The Planner ($\mathcal{A}_{RP}$)} is also responsible for reviewing the results of user interaction and deciding whether to revise or continue the current plan, in addition to the two stages introduced in the Action Loop:

-\textit{3) Adjustment (User Interaction):} $\mathcal{A}_{RP}$ examines whether the summarized user response $D_{Us}$ sufficiently covers the requested information in $D_{R}$.
-Then, based on the reflection result, task instruction $I_T$, current plan $P$, current screen perception $S$, and key context $C$, it determines whether further user interaction is needed and outputs a new request $D_{R}$, updates the $P_{Op}$, and selects the next $P_{Sg}$.
+\begin{enumerate} \item \textbf{Adjustment (User Interaction):} $\mathcal{A}_{RP}$ examines whether the summarized user response $D_{Us}$ sufficiently covers the requested information in $D_{R}$ and the current screen perception $S$.
+Then, based on the reflection result, task instruction $I_T$, current plan $P$, and key context $C$, it determines whether further user interaction is needed and outputs a new request $D_R$, updates the $P_{Op}$, and selects the next $P_{Sg}$.

-When the interaction type $D_{It}=0$, the Interaction Loop terminates and control returns to the Action Loop, where $\mathcal{A}_{AD}$ is invoked to decide the next atomic action.
+When the interaction type $D_{It}$, the Interaction Loop terminates and control returns to the Action Loop, where $\mathcal{A}_{AD}$ is invoked to decide the next atomic action. \end{enumerate}